obahareth/are-you-es5/README.md

 alias es5="are-you-es5"
 ```

+# Upgrading from 1.1

+If you were on version 1.1, the `-a` or `-all` option used to be for logging all messages, this has now changed to `-v` or `--verbose` and `-a` and `-all` are now used as a flag to check all node modules.

 ## Usage

 ```
 Usage: are-you-es5 check [options] <path>

-Checks if all node_modules at <path> are ES5
+Checks if all node_modules (direct dependencies only) at <path> are ES5

 Options:
-  -a, --all    Log all messages (including modules that are ES5) -r, --regex  Get babel-loader exclude regex to ignore all node_modules except non-ES5 ones -h, --help   output usage information
+  -a, --all      Check all node_modules instead of just direct dependencies -v, --verbose  Log all messages (including modules that are ES5) -r, --regex    Get babel-loader exclude regex to ignore all node_modules except non-ES5 ones -h, --help     output usage information
 ```

 ### Example